 - 1. Insert brass or plastic bar into one of the pump ports and into the space between rotor teeth to prevent rotor and shaft from spinning.
 If removing the seal while pump is installed, lock shaft to prevent spinning.
 Bend up tang of lockwasher (Item 2) with flat bladed screw driver or small flat punch and a hammer.
 With a spanner wrench, remove locknut (Item 1) from shaft (Item 36).
 Remove lockwasher from shaft. - 2.
 Loosen two set screws in the face of the bearing housing (Item 7), see "Figure 7" on page 6, and turn the bearing housing CCW to remove the bearing housing assembly from the bracket (Item 27). - 3.
 Remove bracket guard (Item 64). - 4.
-Remove the pair of half round rings (Item 11) under the inner spacer collar (Item 8) from the shaft for K-LS size pumps.
+Remove the pair of half round rings (Item 11) under the inner spacer collar (Item 8) from the shaft for KK and LS size pumps.
 There are no half round rings on all other size pumps. - 5.
 If flush plan or barrier fluid tubes are connected to the seal gland (Item 19), turn off and disconnect before removing seal.
+Also, remove all pipe plugs from seal gland for ease of removal through bearing housing opening.
 Place set clips on seal.
 Loosen the set screws on the cartridge seal collar to free the cartridge seal from the shaft.
+Remove nuts and washers from studs.
 Remove all fittings and pipe plugs from seal gland.
 Slide cartridge seal out through bearing housing opening.